pingcap/tidb/docs/design/2022-07-03-block-storage-snapshot-based-backup-restore.md

 1. In the restore phase,  put TiKV in the recovery mode, and TiKV reports all peer lists to BR.
-2. For each raft group, find the peer with the largest log index in the Region, and force it to be the leader.
-For other peers to be silent, start the raft state machine.
+2. For each raft group, find the peer with most reliable log in the Region, and force it to be the leader.
+For other peers to be silent, start the raft state machine. leader selection refer to [BR Restore](#br-restore)
 3. Wait for all peers in the Region until applied index == last index, and then set the correct raft status to exit data RegionRecover recovery.
 * Region data